AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-12-10-interactive-guide-to-javascript-events/index.md

 Per [Table 1](#table-1), `1` corresponds to the capturing phase and `2` to the targeting phase.

-Before we move on, I want to reiterate that event capturing is really only useful if you're setting an event handler on a parent element and you want this handler to also catch the same event when it originates from one of the element's descendants in the DOM, and to run *before* the targeting phase.
-The event target's handler will run regardless of whether it captures the event.
-So in the example we just looked at, I could have also added `{ capture: true }` to the button's event listener, but that wouldn't have made a difference—the button's event handler would still have run in the [targeting phase](#2-event-targeting) (our next topic of discussion) because the button is the click target.
+Before we move on, I want to reiterate that event capturing is really only useful if:

+1. You're setting an event listener on a parent element,
+2. You anticipate that the event is going to originate from one of its children, and
+3. You want the parent's listener to run as early as possible, before the targeting phase.

-Moreover, if the parent element happens to be the event target in the future, its capturing listener will still run like a normal event listener.
+Otherwise, `{ capture: true }` behaves just like any ordinary event listener: If the element on which it is registered happens to be the event target, then it will run in the targeting phase.
 In this example, if I were to click the body instead of the button, then the body's event listener would still run like any normal event listener that you're used to, except now it would run in the *targeting* phase because the body would be the event target for the click.

+Moreover, in the example we just looked at, I could have also technically added `{ capture: true }` to the button's event listener, but that wouldn't have made a difference—the button's event handler would still have run in the [targeting phase](#2-event-targeting) (our next topic of discussion) because the button was the click target in this particular example.

 It may help to think of event capturing as a net that catches events from either the node itself or any of the children hanging below it in the DOM.
 If the event happens to originate from a child, then the capturing event listener set on the parent will *always* run first before the event has a chance to propagate down to the child.
 Otherwise, if the element with a capturing event listener is the target itself, then its listener will run like it normally would in the targeting phase.